DaiLeYu1221/File-Encryption-and-Decryption-Tool/README.md

 # File Encryption / Decryption Tool

-- Due to internationalization, the first thing to do is to document in English.
+- Due to internationalization, the first thing to do is to document in English.(But I seem to have forgotten to adapt the English version......)
 - The Chinese document is at the bottom of this page!

 ## File Encryption / Decryption Tool English Description